electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

 - Make sure your device is Online (powered on, connected to your WiFi, IDE shows the device is in **Online** state).
 - Click **Build and Run** to build and launch the code.
 - Look at the log window of the IDE to see the logs from your running application.
-- If you see **\[Agent] 	ERROR: Not logged into Salesforce.** error logs, it means your application is not authorized to connect to Salesforce yet.
+- If you see **"\[Agent] 	ERROR: Not logged into Salesforce."** error logs, it means your application is not authorized to connect to Salesforce yet.
   - This example uses OAuth 2.0 for authentication.
 The IMP agent has been set up as a web server to handle the authentication procedure.
   - Click on the agent url in the IDE.
 ![IDE Screenshot](https://imgur.com/6rm6FBf.png)